dprint/dprint/playground/README.md

-# dprint - Website
+# dprint - Playground

-Code for the website.
+Code for the playground.

 ## create-react-app